eNKay2408/freeCodeCamp-Projects/README.md

 - **Introduction**: I was truly amazed at the power of a powerful library called Marked.
 It almost handles all project problems
 - **Skills**: Rect, Marked, Font Awesome
 - **Purposes**: It's a website that helps you preview your markdown text.

+## 3. Drum Machine - Stage 03
+- **Introduction**: I was very interested in this project to learn how to create tags for media files and discover where it can be stored.